pbrudny/react-tsx-ant-boilerplate/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a fork of [ReactAnt](https://github.com/SudeepTimalsina/ReactAnt) from [SudeepTimalsina](https://github.com/SudeepTimalsina) with latest packages and Cypress/Cucumber added.

 ## Available Scripts